TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

 invoked on the command line.
 For example, consider a file named ``myprogram.py`` with the following code::

-   import argparse
+   agiza argparse
    parser = argparse.ArgumentParser()
    parser.add_argument('--foo', help='foo help')
    args = parser.parse_args()

-The help for this program will display ``myprogram.py`` as the program name (regardless of where the program was invoked from):
+The help for this program will display ``myprogram.py`` as the program name (regardless of where the program was invoked kutoka):

 .. code-block:: shell-session